 Journal of Political Economy, 1922

-Rexford Tugwell’s brilliant analysis of human behavior represents one of the last gasps of a sophisticated psychological account of economic behavior that was once integral to economics (cf. Ashraf et al. 2005), but was lost to the field for almost a century.
-Neuroeconomics is an interdisciplinary field that explains the human decision making behavior, the ability to process various alternatives and follow a course of action.
+Rexford Tugwell’s brilliant analysis of human behavior represents one of the last gasps of a sophisticated psychological account of economic behavior that was once integral to economics (cf. Ashraf et al. 2005) but was lost to the field for almost a century.
+Neuroeconomics is an interdisciplinary field that explains human decision-making behavior, the ability to process various alternatives.
+It follows a definite course of action.
 It studies how economic behavior can shape our understanding of the brain and how neuroscientific advancements can guide models of economics.
-It tries to bridge the disciplines of neuroscience, psychology and economics.
+It tries to bridge the disciplines of neuroscience, psychology, and economics.

 Breaking Down ‘Neuroeconomics’

 Insight into the mechanism of driving individuals to make a certain decision can help to better predict the future of economics.
 The need to fill certain gaps in conventional economic theories is fundamental to the study of neuroeconomics.
 Economic decision-making, in the traditional sense, suggests that investors or customers will objectively evaluate the risk or need and react in the most rational manner.
 In some cases, human behavior does not follow economic theory or optimize utility.